yasserben/Chatbot-Project/README.md

 The project could be divided into three main stages:

 1. Getting started with the framework and the development environment.
-2. Understanding and use of the different tutorials available about the DeepPavlov frame- work.
+2. Understanding and use of the different tutorials available about the DeepPavlov framework.
 3. Application of the concept seen previously on our own database.

 ### Methodology